yin-ka/blog-app/README.md

 ## ❓: FAQ (OPTIONAL) <a name="faq"></a><br/>
 - **How long can it take to build that project**

-  - four days according to personal skills
+  - A week according to personal skills

 - **Where to find Figma for that project!**